Chase Sapphire Preferred® Card

 Pool Your Chase Ultimate Rewards Points

-A little secret you might not know about is the Chase Trifecta that is part of the best Chase credit cards.
+A little secret you might not know about is the Chase Trifecta that is part of the best Chase business credit cards.
 The Sapphire Preferred earns two points on all travel and dining purchases and one point on everything else.
 These unlimited purchase rewards aren’t bad, but other rewards cards that earn Ultimate Rewards earn more in other reward categories.

 For example, the Chase Sapphire Preferred vs the Chase Freedom earns 5 points per $1 spent in rotating bonus categories and it doesn’t charge an annual fee.
 You can redeem your points for travel, but they’re only worth one cent each and you can’t transfer them to the 1:1 travel partners.
 But, you can pool your Ultimate Rewards points and reap the 25% travel redemption bonus or take advantage of the 1:1 transfer partners by keeping the Sapphire Preferred.